amonks/chris/README.md

 On this page, for example, `{this.page.medium === 'sculpture'}`.

 If you pass attributes to a custom tag, like `<site-art it={this.page}>` here, the attributes are accessible in that tag at `this.opts`.
 In this case, the [site-art](https://github.com/amonks/xenakis/blob/demo/tags/site-art.tag) tag uses `{{opts.it.title}` to get the value `'ham on stand'`.

+### what is all this metadata good for?

+In this demo repo, we have a page called [tags/art-list.tag](https://github.com/amonks/xenakis/blob/demo/tags/art-list.tag) that automatically generates a list of all the arts.
+(Here, "an art" means an html file in the website folder with `type: art` in its metadata.

 * * *